Cosmo-Tech/cosmotech-api-csharp-client/docs/SolutionApi.md

 <a name="deletesolution"></a>
 # **DeleteSolution**
-> Solution DeleteSolution (string organizationId, string solutionId)
+> void DeleteSolution (string organizationId, string solutionId)

 Delete a solution